-While the post is going to be short, the concept that I’m going to be talking about has the potential to have a long-term impact on the revenue that you create from your blog.
+And while the post is going to be short, the concept has the potential to have a long-term impact on the revenue that you create from your blog.
 My hope is that, after reading this short post, you’ll feel empowered to take action and create (and sell) your own eBook. 😊

-The concept I’d like to share with you is expert enough.
+The concept I’d like to share with you is called, Expert Enough.

-There is a (not very active) site that has the expert enough manifesto posted, but I’ve changed and adjusted the concept to apply to creating an eBook.
+There is a (not very active) site that has the Expert Enough Manifesto posted.
+It’s a general concept, but it can easily be applied to creating an eBook.